gaois/Gaois.Localizer/README.md

 ## Getting the request culture

 The primary goal of this package is to make it easier to understand what language the user intends to use when accessing your website so that the application can set the correct culture and localise the contents for the user.
-To this end, Fiontar.Localization provides a `RouteCultureProvider` that interprets the HTTP request.
+To this end, Gaois.Localizer provides a `RouteCultureProvider` that interprets the HTTP request.
 Set it up using the *ConfigureServices* method in **Startup.cs**:

 ```csharp
 public void ConfigureServices(IServiceCollection services)